ndayizeyekevin/ndayizeyekevin/README.md

 ## Hi there 👋

-I’m **Kevin NDAYIZEYE**, an IT college graduate from Integrated Polytechnic Regional College (IPRC) Ngoma.
-Passionate about building efficient software solutions, I specialize in full-stack development and data management.
+I’m **Kevin NDAYIZEYE**, an IT college graduate from Rwanda Polytechnic Ngoma College.
+Passionate about building efficient software solutions, I specialized in full-stack development and data management.

 ---

 ### 🏗️ Current Focus

 - Developing the **E-Clinics** website using **PHP (PDO)**, **AJAX**, **MySQL**, **CSS**, **HTML5**, **Bootstrap**, **JavaScript**, and **jQuery**.
-- Leading community engagement for **VacAI**, Waga’s vacation planning app for adventure-seekers.
+- Leading community engagement for **VacAI**, Waga’s vacation planning app for adventure-seekers — project completed on **May 5, 2024**.
-- Creating my final year project: **Medication Insurance Management System** to streamline digital prescription and insurance claim workflows in local pharmacies.
+- Completed my final year project: **Medication Insurance Management System**, successfully defended before an academic panel on **October 10, 2024**.
+The system streamlines digital prescription and insurance claim workflows in local pharmacies.
 - Preparing to enroll in a **Virtual Assistant Course** to expand my support and automation skills.

 ---

-### 🛠️ Technical Skills
+### 🔧 Technical Skills

 | Language & Frameworks              | Tools & Databases      | Other Skills             |
 | ---------------------------------- | ---------------------- | ------------------------ |